aspose-cells/Aspose.Cells-Doc-md/english/cpp/developer-guide/cells-data/find-or-search-data/find-if-the-cell-value-starts-with-single-quote-mark/_index.md

     a1.PutValue(u"sample");
     a2.PutValue(u"'sample");

-    // Print their string values, A1 and A2 both are same std::cout << "String value of A1: " << a1.GetStringValue().ToUtf8() << std::endl;
+    // Print their string values; A1 and A2 are both the same std::cout << "String value of A1: " << a1.GetStringValue().ToUtf8() << std::endl;
     std::cout << "String value of A2: " << a2.GetStringValue().ToUtf8() << std::endl;